What type of opal cutting machines can I use?

 If you have a piece of rough opal and you can’t see into it to see if the color-bar is clean.

-A really great tool for evaluating opal is to use a laser pointer.
-A laser pointer can actually assist you in peering into the depths of an opal rough piece.
+An excellent tool for evaluating opal is to use a laser pointer.
+A laser pointer can assist you in peering into the depths of a rough opal piece.
 The beam when pointed into the color-bar will stop on any impurity, potch or opal that has no color.
 All you have to do is go into a dark room or shade (not sunlight) to see into the stone.
 This does not always work because some potch can be too black, but it does work most of the time.
 Once you have estimated where the impurities are in the opal, you can then start to figure out where the opal solid is to be cut out.
 With careful rubbing on a cutting wheel, you should have the first stage of the rubbing process done.

 Grey opal can turn black inside!

 Often when I’m looking at rough opal, I can tell whether it will turn black inside.
-The tell tail signs are in the natural breaks in the opal.
+The telltale signs are in the natural breaks in the opal.

-When you have a parcel of opal from the same area or patch, you can usually find a small fragments (broken pieces) in it that will show you what body-tone it has inside the opal.
-Very often rough opal can have a grey outer skin that makes the opal look lighter than it really is.
+When you have a parcel of opal from the same area or patch, you can usually find small fragments (broken pieces) in it that will show you what body-tone it has inside the opal.
+Very often, rough opal can have a grey outer skin that makes the opal look lighter than it is.
 Inside the piece could be a different story.
-The potch can turn black and make the color-bar go dark as well.
-Making the opal black opal.
+The potch can turn black and make the color-bar go dark as well; producing the opal black opal.